Audace/audace.github.io/_posts/2019-05-13-KYC-startups.md

 and the local communities, and country and world will miss out on some awesome companies that will change the lives of a customer base that feels forgotten and is missing out on a lot.

 So yeah, this is all over the place but that was my line of thinking on the walk home from work.
+In short, we should try to make outcome #2 happen and do our part to make it happen.